shoaibsakhawat/CSCE155-C-Lab02/worksheet.md

 Give at least two examples of potentially bad input and the results you observe.

+Today is 2023/10/21
+Your birthday was 2004/08/16
+Hello, abbas.
+You are 19 years, 9 weeks, and 3 days old today.

+Today is 2023/10/21
+Your birthday was
+Hello, ali.
+You are 20 years, 28 weeks, and 0 days old today.

 4. Complete all the size and range entries below.